1. What is a good maintenance routine?

 So you're now rocking your new set of dreads but what's next?
 Dreadlocks take time to tighten and mature but a good maintenance routine with get them there faster.

 1. If your dreads are brand new you won't need to wash them for around a week.
+With the extra bulk the dreadlocks give, you may find that your regular shower cap won't fit but we offer extra large shower caps and for that matter, swim caps big enough to fit dreadlocks.
 They are newly waxed and probably hurt a little because initially they are very tight.
-If you have a pair of pantyhose, pop those over your head while you sleep to help keep the frizz at bay.
-It's normal for dreads to make your scalp a little itchy at first.
-If that's the case, get your hands on some Knotty Boy Peppermint Cooling Spray which is specifically designed to soothe an itchy scalp.
+If you have a pair of pantyhose, pop those over your head while you sleep to help keep the frizz at bay. .

 2. Ok, so they are a week old and probably right about now you are ready to give them a good ol' shampoo.
 Ideally, keep the rubber bands in place at the base and tips of your dreadlocks which will help keep them in tact whilst they are so new.
 It's really important you use a residue free dreadlock shampoo.
 Normal shampoos leave behind conditioning residues - great if you want soft, silky, knot free hair but not so much if you have dreadlocks!
 Anyone of the Dread Empire liquid shampoos or shampoo bar are perfect for newborn dreads.